Are You Eligible For Spousal Support?

 Under Texas law, a family court judge will award spousal maintenance (alimony) to the spouse seeking maintenance if:

-- The spouse cannot earn enough income to meet his or her “minimum reasonable needs” due to mental or physical incapacitation.
+- The spouse cannot earn enough income to meet their “minimum reasonable needs” due to mental or physical incapacitation.

-- The marriage has lasted 10 years or longer, and he or she cannot earn sufficient income to provide for “minimum reasonable needs.”
+- The marriage has lasted 10 years or longer, and he or she cannot earn a sufficient or reasonable level of income to provide for “minimum reasonable needs.”

-- He or she is the custodian of a severely disabled child of any age who requires substantial care and personal supervision because of a physical or mental disability.
-This care must prevent the spouse seeking alimony from earning sufficient income to provide for his or her “minimum reasonable needs.”
+- He or she is the custodian of a severely disabled child of any age and as a result of providing substantial care to the child and/or significant personal supervision of the child the spouse is unable to earn sufficient income to meet their own “minimum reasonable needs.”

 Other factors can influence spousal maintenance, including domestic violence, which is why it is important to discuss your personal circumstances with an experienced divorce lawyer.